RohanNero/Loyalty-Harvest-Raw/NOTES.md

 - body of page will include title indicating you are on the organizer dashboard
 - and rest of body under title will include information about being an organizer
   - how to create events, how to create leaves, and merkle tree

+Left off:

+making frontend beautiful :D

+start with home page showing User and Organizer buttons, add some lorum ipsum below then move on to `createMerkle` page